 We aim to be as sustainable as possible and help, not dictate to local people.
 We are too small to be a registered charity but we do a lot of project work in the villages of Tighza.
-We work alongside the Tighza Village Association, Baraka Community Partnerships (a registered charity) and Exodus (the UK based trekking operator who has been bringing groups to Tighza for many years).
+We work alongside the Tighza Village Association, for 10 years we worked with Baraka Community Partnerships (a registered charity) and we are continuing to work with Exodus (the UK based trekking operator who has been bringing groups to Tighza for many years).
 The villages contribute what they can afford fundwise, labour and food for the workers, while the remaining funding comes from local tourism and visitors to Tighza who feel compelled to help out.
 In addition money, earned by the Homestays, helps the families to pay for making alterations or repairs to homes, medical expenses as well as every day living costs.
 At Riad Kasbah Oliver it is also possible to support women and children through buying local craft items made by villagers including earrings, bracelets, Berber rugs and necklaces.

 By coming on a Homestay or Riad Kasbah Oliver holiday you can aid the local community to support themselves.

 In 2012 we won the Trophee du Maroc Tourism Responsable for our projects with Exodus and Baraka Community partnerships.

 The village would like a building to house 2 carpet weaving looms and be used as a room for English lessons which children have requested during the summer break from school.
 (Mountain children do not get to learn English at school).
 These lessons could be provided by visitors who want to get more involved during their visit.